 Obviously, something has gone awry.
 But why does it smell bad when it rains?
 Why does the house smell like sewage or poop?

-Reasons Why Your Home May Have That Sewer Smell
+Why Your Home May Have a Sewer Smell

 A sewer smell in house can be extremely irritating, especially when you aren't sure what the cause is.